Skip to main content

 What if my dog looks different in different photos?

-How should I interpret percentage breakdowns?
+How should I interpret the confidence scores?

 Should I use a DNA test instead?